KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 This principle applies directly to neurodivergent cognition.
 A high-centropic architecture does not automatically produce centropic function.
 The architecture provides the instrument; orientation determines what the instrument is used for.

-An autistic mind operating with Source-facing orientation generates extraordinary structural coherence — the capacity for deep pattern fidelity directed toward integration, understanding, and lawful construction.
+An autistic mind operating with Aion-facing orientation generates extraordinary structural coherence — the capacity for deep pattern fidelity directed toward integration, understanding, and lawful construction.
 The same architecture operating without coherent orientation can produce rigid fixation, isolated systematization disconnected from integrative purpose, or structural analysis deployed in service of control rather than comprehension.

 ### 9.2 The Praying Grandmother Principle at L₃